On colorful generalizations of the Goodman--Pollack transversal problem: Introduction

-In their first of three papers \cite{goodman1988hadwiger}, Goodman and Pollack posed the problem of characterizing when a finite family of convex sets in $\mathbb{R}^d$ admits a $k$-transversal, for any $0 \le k \le d-1$.
+In their first of three papers~\cite{goodman1988hadwiger}, Goodman and Pollack posed the problem of characterizing when a finite family of convex sets in $\mathbb{R}^d$ admits a $k$-transversal, for any $0 \le k \le d-1$.
 A first substantial step was obtained by McGinnis \cites{mcginnis2023complex, mcginnis2023necessary}, who established a \emph{complex} analogue of the Goodman--Pollack--Wenger theorem.
 In this setting, one considers a finite family $\mathcal{F}$ of convex sets in $\mathbb{C}^d$, and the transversal is a complex hyperplane, that is, a complex $(d-1)$-dimensional affine subspace (which has real codimension two).

-More recently, McGinnis and the author \cite{mcginnis2026necessary} resolved the Goodman--Pollack problem in full generality, for all $0 \le k \le d-1$, in both the real and complex settings.
+More recently, McGinnis and the author~\cite{mcginnis2026necessary} resolved the Goodman--Pollack problem in full generality, for all $0 \le k \le d-1$, in both real and complex settings.
 The two extreme cases $k=0$ and $k=d-1$ recover Helly's and the Goodman-Pollack-Wenger theorem, respectively.
-The characterization of the existence of a $k$-transversal (over a field $\mathbb{F} \in \{\mathbb{R}, \mathbb{C}\}$) is inherently linear-algebraic.
+However, the characterization of the existence of a $k$-transversal (over a field $\mathbb{F} \in \{\mathbb{R}, \mathbb{C}\}$) is inherently linear-algebraic.
 Roughly speaking, a family $\mathcal{F}$ in $\FF^d$ satisfies the condition if there exists a function $\phi : \mathcal{F} \to \mathbb{F}^k$ such that any $d-k$ affine $\FF$-dependencies of points in $\im(\phi)$ can be pulled back in a \emph{proportional} way to affine $\FF$-dependencies of points in elements of $\F$.
-The precise formulation of the condition may be found in Definition~\ref{def:model-col-dep} below by setting all color classes $\mathcal{F}_i$ to be equal; see Figure \ref{fig:pullback} for illustration.
+The precise formulation of the condition may be found in Definition~\ref{def:model-col-dep} below by setting all color classes $\mathcal{F}_i$ to be equal and we refer the reader to Figure~\ref{fig:pullback} for illustration.

-Despite this progress, it has been of recurring interest in the community whether a more general \emph{colorful} solution to the Goodman--Pollack problem can be obtained (see, e.g., \cite[Sec.~5]{mcginnis2026necessary}), one that would unify and extend the colorful results described above:
+Despite this progress, it has been of recurring interest in the community whether a more general \emph{colorful} solution to the Goodman--Pollack problem can be obtained, one that would unify and extend the colorful results described above: